 Multiple Measures for College Placement: GOod Theory, Poor Implementation

-by Alexandros M. Goudas April 2017
+Alexandros M. Goudas (Working Paper No. 6) April 2017 (Updated May 2019)

 A pattern is developing in the recent community college reform movements sweeping the nation.
 Researchers publish studies claiming a certain component of higher education is not working well, and in these studies they propose data-based solutions.
 Then due to various reasons, institutions implement those solutions in ways different from the original recommendations.
 Sometimes these variations differ drastically from the recommendations backed by research.

 This placement exam has either been Accuplacer or Compass, but most institutions now use Accuplacer or their own test because Compass was discontinued at the end of 2016, largely due to the recent research on placement tests.
 While Compass was a product of ACT, Accuplacer is produced by College Board, the same testing company which created the SAT.
 These placement tests are similar to their respective ACT and SAT tests, but they are shorter, more focused, and are specifically designed to diagnose whether students will be successful in writing, reading, and math gateway courses.
-They have a level of predictive validity based on each organization’s research into their test’s scores and students’ subsequent grades in respective college-level courses.
+They have a level of predictive validity based on each organization’s research into their test’s scores and students’ subsequent grades in respective college-level courses (Westrick & Allen, 2014).
 They each recommend cut scores, above which students qualify for college-level courses, and below which, students qualify for remedial courses.

 Practitioners have since become concerned about two questions: If the goal was supposed to be the use of “multiple measures,” why is the new recommendation to use HSGPA alone as the primary placement metric?
 Second, if HSGPA is to be the new measure, why is the bar set at 2.6?
 The answers to these questions have to do with the evolution of the original multiple measures recommendation into what should be called the “multiple single measures” reform, which is currently being promoted by the CCRC and others.

 Originally, both Scott-Clayton (2012) and Belfield and Crosta (2012) conducted regression studies correlating placement tests and HSGPA with performance in college courses.
-Using theoretical regression estimates, they found that cumulative HSGPA does a slightly better job explaining student outcomes in college, most likely because, as Belfield and Crosta put it, “in contrast to a single-value placement test score, high school transcripts may yield a wealth of information.
+Using theoretical regression estimates, they found that cumulative HSGPA does a slightly better job explaining student outcomes in college, most likely because, as Belfield and Crosta put it, “In contrast to a single-value placement test score, high school transcripts may yield a wealth of information.
 Potentially, they can reveal not only cognitive competence but also student effort and college-level readiness [i.e., noncognitives]” (p.
 3).

 More than this, however, they also found that combining HSGPA and a placement test made their predictions slightly better.
 Scott-Clayton (2012), referring to Table 6 (p.
-31) (table shown below), states that “the use of multiple measures can enable a system to reduce severe placement errors and improve college-level success rates, while keeping the remediation rate unchanged—or to reduce remediation rates without any adverse consequences” (p.
+31) (table shown below), stated that “the use of multiple measures can enable a system to reduce severe placement errors and improve college-level success rates, while keeping the remediation rate unchanged—or to reduce remediation rates without any adverse consequences” (p.
 36).
 As one can see, when placement test scores are combined with HSGPA, the rate of severe misplacement, meaning the rate at which students are misplaced in remediation or college-level courses, goes down.

 In column 1 are the severe placement error rates, remediation rates, and college success rates when only looking at placement tests.
 In column 2 are the severe error rates and other metrics when using HSGPA alone, and those rates are slightly lower compared to placement tests.
 Column 3 shows how error rates decline even more when placement test scores and HSGPA are combined.
 Finally, column 4 above shows how they decline further if even more measures are added to form a multiple measure of more than two metrics.
 From this study and Belfield and Crosta’s (2012) similar study, then, the term “multiple measures” became popularized.

 However, due to a troubling problem they found when they analyzed the use of HSGPA alone as a placement measure, the CCRC had to modify their recommendation for HSGPA as a single measure.
 In 2015, the CCRC released a summary of their placement research (Scott-Clayton & Stacey, 2015).
-In this summary, they show that using HSGPA alone would have a negative effect on certain subpopulations in particular course placements, namely African-Americans and Asians.
+In this summary, they showed that using HSGPA alone would have a negative effect on certain subpopulations in particular course placements, namely African-Americans and Asians.
 Below is a chart they include to help institutions understand the positive and negative effects of using HSGPA alone as a placement measure.

-According to the CCRC chart, using Compass as a sole placement tool places 24% of black students in college-level math courses, but if HSGPA alone is used instead, it only places 21% of black students into college-level math courses.
-Worse yet, for blacks being placed into English, only 15% place into college-level courses with HSGPA alone.
-This is in stark contrast to the 31% of blacks who place into college-level English courses with placement tests.
-Using HSGPA reduces black students’ college-level placement by more than half in English.
+According to the Scott-Clayton and Stacey (2015) chart, using Compass as a sole placement tool places 24% of Black students in college-level math courses, but if HSGPA alone is used instead, it only places 21% of Black students into college-level math courses (p.
+3).
+Worse yet, for Blacks being placed into English, only 15% place into college-level courses with HSGPA alone.
+This is in stark contrast to the 31% of Blacks who place into college-level English courses with placement tests.
+Using HSGPA reduces Black students’ college-level placement by more than half in English.
 A similar problem exists for Asians testing into college-level courses using HSGPA versus placement tests in math: 23% of Asians place into college-level math courses with a placement test, whereas only 17% of Asians place into college-level courses with HSGPA alone.
 These data pose a significant problem for the CCRC researchers and institutions who promote and use HSGPA as a sole measure for placement.

-Aside from trying to avoid negative effects for minorities with the use of HSGPA, perhaps another reason why the CCRC ended up recommending the number 2.6 as a cutoff is because Belfield (2015) states that the “typical community college student has a high school GPA of around 2.7 (B minus)” (p.
+Aside from trying to avoid negative effects for minorities with the use of HSGPA, perhaps another reason why the CCRC ended up recommending the number 2.6 as a cutoff is because Belfield (2015) stated that the “typical community college student has a high school GPA of around 2.7 (B minus)” (p.
 5).
 Since placement tests typically assign students to college-level courses if they are around the 50th percentile or higher, perhaps the CCRC decided to use the average of HSGPA of community college students to arrive at a similar cutoff.

 Nevertheless, it appears that the main reason the CCRC made the recommendation to the state of North Carolina in 2013 to move their HSGPA placement level down to 2.6 was to address the negative effects of HSGPA placement on minorities.
 Regardless of the reasons, however, the end result is that what originally started as “multiple measures” ultimately morphed into “multiple single measures,” starting with the recommendation by the CCRC for institutions to allow students to have a choice between placement test scores or HSGPA.